Financial centre: Global Financial Centres Index

-(‡) Also appears as one of the top 5 Sink OFC, in CORPNET's 2017 research.

 Examples

-Old finance centres such as Amsterdam, London, Paris, and New York have long histories.
+London, Paris, Amsterdam and New York have long been at the centre of the global financial system.
 Today there is a diverse range of financial centres worldwide.
-While New York and London often stand out as the leading global financial centres, other established financial centres provide significant competition and several newer financial centres are developing.
+While New York and London (both referred to as Alpha cities) often stand out as the leading global financial centres, other established financial centres provide significant competition and several newer financial centres are developing.
 Despite this proliferation of financial centres, academics have discussed evidence showing increasing concentration of financial activity in the largest national and international financial centres in the 21st century.
-Others have discussed the ongoing dominance of New York and London, and the role linkages between these two financial centres played in the financial crisis of 2007–08.
+Others have discussed the ongoing dominance of New York and London, and the role linkages between these two financial centres played in the 2008 financial crisis.

 Comparisons of financial centres focus on their history, role and significance in serving national, regional and international financial activity.
 Each centre's offering includes differing legal, tax and regulatory environments.
 One journalist suggested three factors for success as a financial city: "a pool of capital to lend or invest; a decent legal and taxation framework; and high-quality human resources".

 Major IMF IFCs

 New York, London, and Tokyo are in every list of major IFCs.
-Some of the major RFCs (see below), such as Paris, Frankfurt, Chicago, and Shanghai appear as IFCs in some lists.
+London and New York have at times exchanged places as the world's preeminent financial centre, and London has been competing for New York's crown as a financial capital and Fintech capital of the world.
+Some of the major RFCs (see next section), such as Paris, Frankfurt, Chicago, and Shanghai, appear as IFCs in some lists.